teranteks/vagrant_linux_docker_jenkins_tomcat_nginx_ansible/README.md

 > Infrastructure View:
 >
 >![set_up](./readme_screenshots/set_up.png)
->#### **Over roll deploy:** Virtual machine, created and provisioned by Vagrant, than where was installed Jenkins using Ansible.
-Later after creating, configuring of Jenkins jobs, Tomcat and Nginx was deployed on this VM like containers for further work.
+>#### **Overall deploy:** Virtual machine, created and provisioned by Vagrant, then was installed Jenkins using Ansible.
+Later, after creating, configuring Jenkins jobs, Tomcat and Nginx were deployed on this VM like containers for further work.
 >---
 >
 ---